-Table 18c.
-Drug Interactions Between Nucleoside Reverse Transcriptase Inhibitors and Other Drugs(Including Antiretroviral Agents)(Last updated October 17, 2017; last reviewed October 17, 2017)(page 1 of 3)
+Table 19c.
+Drug Interactions Between Nucleoside Reverse Transcriptase Inhibitors and Other Drugs (Including Antiretroviral Agents) (Last updated October 25, 2018; last reviewed October 25, 2018) (page 1 of 3)

-Recommendations for managing a particular drug interaction may differ depending on whether a new ARV drug is being initiated in a patient on a stable concomitant medication or if a new concomitant medication is being initiated in a patient on a stable ARV regimen.
+Recommendations for managing a particular drug interaction may differ depending on whether a new ARV drug is being initiated in a patient on a stable concomitant medication or whether a new concomitant medication is being initiated in a patient on a stable ARV regimen.
 The magnitude and significance of drug interactions are difficult to predict when several drugs with competing metabolic pathways are prescribed concomitantly.

-Note: Interactions associated with didanosine (ddI) and stavudine (d4T) are not included in this table.
-Please refer to Food and Drug Administration product labels for information regarding interactions between ddI or d4T with other concomitant drugs.
+Note: Interactions associated with ddI and d4T are not included in this table.
+Please refer to FDA product labels for information regarding interactions between ddI or d4T and other concomitant drugs.

 Concomitant Drug Class/ Name NRTI Effect on NRTI and/or Concomitant Drug Concentrations Dosage Recommendations and Clinical Comments Cytomegalovirus and Hepa titis B Antiv irals Adefovir TDF No data Do not coadminister.
-Serum concentrations of TDF and/or other renally eliminated drugs may be increased.
-Ganciclovir, Valganciclovir TDF No data Serum concentrations of these drugs and/or TDF may increase.
+Serum concentrations of TDF and/or other renally eliminated drugs may increase.
+Ganciclovir, Valganciclovir TAF , TDF No data Serum concentrations of ganciclovir and/or TFV may increase.
 Monitor for dose-related toxicities.
 ZDV No significant effect Potential increase in hematologic toxicities.
-Hepatitis C Antiviral Agents i Ledipasvir/sofosbuvir, TAF No significant effect No dose adjustment. sofosbuvir/velpatasvir, TDF Ledipasvir ↑ TDF AUC 40%-98% No dose adjustment necessary. sofosbuvir/velpatasvir/ voxilaprevir when TDF is given with RPV and EFV.
-General recommendations: Further ↑ TDF possible if TDF is given with PIs.
-The safety of increased TDF exposure when ledipasvir/sofosbuvir is coadministered with TDF and a PI/r, ATV/c, or DRV/c has not been established.
-Consider alternative HCV or ARV drugs to avoid increased TDF toxicities.
+Hepatitis C Antiviral Agents i Glecaprevir/Pibrentasvir TAF, TDF No significant effect No dose adjustment necessary.
+Ledipasvir/Sofosbuvir, TAF No significant effect No dose adjustment.
+Sofosbuvir/Velpatasvir, Sofosbuvir/Velpatasvir/ TDF Ledipasvir ↑ TFV AUC 40% to 98% No dose adjustment necessary.
+Voxilaprevir TDF ZDV when TDF is given with RPV and EFV Further ↑ TFV possible if TDF is given with PIs With Sofosbuvir 400 mg: ↔ TFV AUC Ribavirin inhibits phosphorylation of ZDV.
+The safety of increased TFV exposure when ledipasvir/sofosbuvir is coadministered with TDF plus a Pl/r or Pl/c has not been established.
+Consider alternative HCV or ARV drugs to avoid increased TFV toxicities.
 Consider using TAF in patients at risk of TDF- associated adverse events.
-If coadministration with TDF is necessary, monitor for TDF toxicity.
-Coadministration of ledipasvir/sofosbuvir with EVG/c/TDF/FTC is not recommended.
-Glecaprevir/Pibrentasvir TAF, TDF No significant effect No dose adjustment.
-Ribavirin ZDV Ribavirin inhibits phosphorylation of ZDV.
+If TDF is used in these patients, monitor for TDF toxicity.
+Coadministration of ledipasvir/sofosbuvir with EVG/c/TDF/FTC is not recommended .
+No dose adjustment necessary.
 Avoid coadministration if possible, or closely monitor HIV virologic response and possible hematologic toxicities.
-INSTIs DTG TAF TAF AUC ↔ No dose adjustment.
-TDF TDF AUC \leftrightarrow No dose adjustment.
-DTG AUC ↔ RAL TDF RAL AUC ↑ 49% No dose adjustment.
-Narcotics/Treatment for Opioid Dependence Buprenorphine 3TC, TDF, TAF, ZDV No significant effect No dose adjustment.
+INSTIS TAF DTG TAF ↔ TAF AUC No dose adjustment necessary.
+TDF \leftrightarrow TDF AUC No dose adjustment necessary. \leftrightarrow DTG AUC RAL TDF RAL AUC ↑ 49% No dose adjustment necessary.
+Narcotics/Treatment for Op ioid Depend lence Buprenorphine 3TC, TDF, TAF, ZDV No significant effect No dose adjustment necessary.